 With the site structures we began breaking down the site into smaller projects and designed solutions for each project keeping in mind the overall flow and experience.
 During this design, testing and iteration phase we used many methods and approach’s such as, Design thinking, Workshops, Wireframing, User testing, User interviews, Prototyping, Journey mapping, Micro interactions, Dev discovery sessions etc

-The solution came in the form of the platforming being a trip planner that allows users to added different products from our platform into a trip container.
+The solution came in the form of a trip planner that allows users to add different products from our platform into a trip container.
 This new platform allowed users to create trips with the products they want in the order they want, giving them more freedom, control and flexibility.
 The platform also allows Ryanair to deliver personalised content, flows and offers.

 Delivery and results